Most Active Stories

 In A Christmas Carol, Charles Dickens depicted his iconic Ebenezer Scrooge as the original grumpy old man - someone whose mean streak is matched only by his unyielding pockets.
 That he becomes a gentler man by the close of the story is no surprise to anyone who's seen the Kansas City Repertory Theatre's production of the play over the past 31 years.

 Actor Gary Neal Johnson first appeared in the Rep's A Christmas Carol in 1982, double cast in two small roles.
-He eventually graduated to the role of Charles Dickens, who narrates the show, and now plays - as he has for 11 years - the central role of the miserly curmudgeon Ebenezer Scrooge.
+He eventually graduated to the role of Charles Dickens, who narrates the show, and now plays - as he has for over a decade - the central role of the miserly curmudgeon Ebenezer Scrooge.

 The roots of the man's wrath